Ryan Jeffers Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.90 team ERA ranks sixth across all league pitching staffs.
+- The Guardians have the sixth-ranked team ERA among all league pitching staffs (3.86).

-- Guardians pitchers combine to give up the fourth-fewest home runs in baseball (140 total, 1.1 per game).
+- Guardians pitchers combine to surrender 146 home runs (1.1 per game), the fourth-fewest in baseball.

-- His last appearance was on Thursday against the Los Angeles Dodgers, when the right-hander went 4 1/3 innings, surrendering five earned runs while allowing eight hits.
+- His last appearance was for the Los Angeles Angels on Monday when the right-hander threw 5 2/3 innings against the Philadelphia Phillies, surrendering five earned runs while giving up four hits.

-- The 24-year-old has an ERA of 3.52, with 9.6 strikeouts per nine innings, in 12 games this season.
-Opponents have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.